US bid to keep Harry Dunn suspect’s job secret for ‘national security’

 Harry Dunn: US government bid to keep Anne Sacoolas’s job secret for ‘national security’

-A spokesperson for the Dunn Family said the US government’s motion would be ‘resisted strenuously’
+A spokesperson for the Dunn family said the US government’s motion would be ‘resisted strenuously’

-The US government has urged civil courts in Virginia to keep the details of Anne Sacoolas’s employment secret in the interests of “national security”, as the parents Harry Dunn, have brought a damages claim against Ms Sacoolas and her husband over their son’s death.
+The US government has urged civil courts in Virginia to keep secret the employment details of the woman accused of killing teenager Harry Dunn, in the interests of “national security”.

 The teenager was killed in a fatal crash outside RAF Croughton in Northamptonshire in August 2019.